 - Students must be 18 years old.

-- Pre-Requisite: Proof of CSFM Low-Angle Rope Rescue Operations & CSFM Rescue Systems-1 Certificates are required before taking this class.
+- Pre-Requisite: CSFM Low-Angle Rope Rescue Operations & CSFM Rescue Systems-1 Certifications are required before taking this class.

 - Students must have personal medical insurance or department insurance coverage.

 - Student will need to provide you own Helmet, Class III Fulll body Harness, Long pants/Jacket, Hiking boots, Leather Gloves.